Verifone: Overview

 As of October 31, 2013, the company held trademark registration in 22 jurisdictions (including registration in the EU that covers various country level registrations that the company had previously filed) for the ‘VERIFONE’ trademark and in 32 jurisdictions (including registration in the EU that covers various country level registrations that the company had previously filed) for ‘VERIFONE’ trademark, including its ribbon logo.
-On November 3, 2014, The company unveiled a new corporate logo, and brand identity that represents a new Verifone that is driving the future of commerce in a rapidly evolving digital world where electronic payments, commerce and mobility are converging.
+On November 3, 2014, The company unveiled a new corporate logo, and brand identity.
 From its beginnings as the first payment device manufacturer, Verifone's product and point-of-sale service offerings have changed considerably.
 Verifone offer payment technology expertise, and services that add value to the point of sale with merchant-operated, consumer-facing and self-service POS payment systems.

 Founded in Hawaii, U.S. in 1981, Verifone in 2014 operated in more than 150 countries worldwide and employed nearly 5,000 people globally.
-Verifone's steady growth came organically through a dedication both to innovation and strategic partnerships, and from smart acquisitions.
+Verifone's growth came from partnerships, and from acquisitions.
 Core focus and growth areas for the company include mobile commerce, security, services and emerging global markets.

 Verifone has headquarters in New York City and office presence in more than 45 countries.